robang74/redfishos/forum/todo/fingerprint-reader-restart-in-lockscreen.md

 >
 > What is the relation between a personal fingerprint reader and border crossing?

-It is easy to pretend to have forgot a PIN but it is not so easy to refuse to put your finger on the reader.
-The quick solution is to reboot the phone because the LUKs engine requires the code and in such a state the data are not yet uncyphered.
-Thus, any action will be - in theory - useless without knowing the PIN and at that time a maximun number of tryies before safely erase the LUKs key will be a nice feature to have.
+It is easy to pretend to have forgotten a PIN but it is not so easy to refuse to put your finger on the reader.
+The quick solution is to reboot the phone because the LUKs engine requires the code and in such a state the data are not yet undeciphered.
+Thus, any action will be - in theory - useless without knowing the PIN and at that time a maximum number of tries before safely erasing the LUKs key will be a nice feature to have.

-I answer one question, I am doing a question: what’s happen when the max number of tries has been exhausted in the lockscreen PIN reader?
-Does someone tried it?
+I answer one question, I am doing a question: what happens when the max number of tries has been exhausted in the lock screen PIN reader?
+Has anyone tried it?

 ---

-The fingerprint reader suspending/awakening investigation goes much further and here you will find the analysiss about it.
+The fingerprint reader suspending/awakening investigation goes much further and here you will find the analysis about it.

 ```
 service_do restart sailfish-fpd